 If you have reached State Pension Credit qualifying age, then your application automatically covers the last 3 months from the date it is received (provided you are due to pay Council Tax during that period).
 If you reach State Pension Credit qualifying age within that period it will only be paid from then.

 When you make a claim for Housing Benefit or Council Tax Reduction, your claim should be supported with evidence.
-You should provide this evidence within 14 days to us at the address below, or to a Local Office.
+You should provide this evidence within 14 days to us via email at email@example.com, or to a Customer service centre.

 If you choose to return your evidence to a Customer service centre, we recommend you make an appointment.
 Although it is not always necessary, this will make sure you receive the best possible service.
 To arrange an appointment please click here.

 We have introduced the facility to allow Housing Benefit/ Council Tax Reduction/ Discretionary Housing Payment customers to register to view information electronically.
 This will include notifications confirming the details used in any assessment and entitlement where applicable.